-In other words, the idiosyncrasy of human beings was invoked.
-This does not so much resolve the puzzle as provide a description in mathematical terms that is consistent with a description in everyday language: the expected-wealth paradigm does not work.
+This approach does not so much resolve the puzzle as provide a description in mathematical terms that is consistent with a description in everyday language: the expected-wealth paradigm does not work.
 The introduction of a non-linear utility function breaks the equality of the locations of zero-crossings of the value of the insurance contract for both parties.
 It is this equality that makes insurance impossible in the expected-wealth paradigm.
 Any perturbation that breaks it and creates a win-win range of fees suffices to solve the mathematical problem.
-Introducing largely arbitrary non-linear utility functions, possibly different functions for owner and insurer constitutes such a perturbation.
-An example is shown in \fref{utility_fee}, where utility is given by the square-root of wealth, $\U(\W)=\sqrt{\W}$ (the first ever utility function to be suggested, by Cramer in a 1728 letter cited by \cite{Bernoulli1738}).
-A more satisfying resolution of the puzzle would explain the rationale behind such a perturbation -- why a square-root?
+Introducing non-linear utility functions, perhaps different for shipowner and insurer, constitutes such a perturbation.
+An example is shown in \fref{utility_fee}, where utility is given by the square-root of wealth, $\U(\W)=\sqrt{\W}$ (the first ever utility function to be suggested, by Cramer in a 1728 letter cited by \citep{Bernoulli1738}).
+A more satisfying resolution of the puzzle would explain the rationale behind such a perturbation.
+Why a square-root?
 Why a logarithm?
 Why re-value money at all?